dfinity/awesome-internet-computer/README.md

 - [ic-eth-starter](https://github.com/dfinity/ic-eth-starter) - An advanced starter project for interacting with Ethereum on the Internet Computer (Beta).
 - [IC Rust NextJS Starter](https://github.com/b3hr4d/ic-rust-nextjs) - A starter kit for building applications with Rust and Next.js on the Internet Computer.
 - [Azle + NextJS Starter](https://github.com/mzurs/ic_template-Azle-NextJS) - Build Full-stack Dapp on IC with Typescript CDK and NextJS.
+- [ic-alloy-basic-eth](https://github.com/kristoferlund/ic-alloy-basic-eth-frontend) - A multiuser Ethereum wallet starter/template using the Alloy EVM support libraries.

 ## Client Libraries (Agents)

 Agents facilitate the interaction from clients with canisters on the Internet Computer.
 If you want to contribute an agent implementation check out this [Grant RFP](https://github.com/dfinity/grant-rfps/issues/4).

 - [Interactive Tutorial on Agents](https://5n2bt-lqaaa-aaaae-aajfa-cai.raw.icp0.io/) - A low-level interactive tutorial on the inner workings of an Internet Computer agent.